"A frame is never just a frame."

-Italian artist Marco Pezzotta talks about his work "Significant Others, 2013", presented in the exhibition Faceless part II.
+Artist-in-Residence Marco Pezzotta talks about his work "Significant Others, 2013", presented in the exhibition Faceless part II. #faceless

 We’d like to take a picture of you.